Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

     # --- Client-Side Google API Keys (for the browser) ---
     # CRITICAL: This is now the SINGLE key for all client-side Google services, including Firebase Auth and Google Maps.
-    # It should have "HTTP referrer" restrictions.
+    # It should have "HTTP referrer" restrictions for PRODUCTION, but NOT for local development.
     NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_BROWSER_API_KEY_HERE"

     # --- Server-Side Google API Keys (for the backend) ---